-Entry requirements into health care professions range dramatically.
-The level of regulation of health care professionals is also diverse.
-Most health care providers are required to meet specified minimum education and training requirements and obtain state issued certification or licensure before they may enter practice.
+Different health care professions establish various entry level requirements in addition to varying levels of regulation.
+Most health care providers are required to meet specified minimum education and training requirements and obtain state issued certification or licensure before they can enter practice.
 A few, such as medical assistants, require no preparation or state registration at all.